ris58h/Touch-Tab/README.md

 2. Unzip the archive and move `Touch-Tab.app` into the `Applications` folder.
 3. The app is ad-hoc signed so when you run the app macOS will warn you: `"Touch-Tab" can’t be opened because Apple cannot check it for malicious software`.
 Right-click the app and click `Open`, a pop-up will appear, click `Open` again.
 4. The app needs access to global trackpad events.
-Allow Touch-Tab to control your computer in `System Settings > Privacy & Security > Accesibility`.
+Allow Touch-Tab to control your computer in `System Settings > Privacy & Security > Accessibility`.
 If you had Touch-Tab installed before you may need to remove Touch-Tab from the `Accessibility` list first and add it again.
 5. Disable 3-finger swipe between full-screen apps or make it 4-finger in `System Settings > Trackpad > More Gestures > Swipe between full-screen apps`.

 ## Usage